aaaaaa123456789/gb-debug-information/debuginfo.md

 #### Reserved fields

-Reserved fields are fields of structures with no designated meaning in this specification, reserved as padding or for future versions of the specification.
+Reserved fields are fields of structures with no designated meaning in this version of the specification, reserved as padding or for future versions of the specification.
 Reserved fields MUST be filled with $FF bytes when the debug information file is generated; reserved subfields in bit-packed fields MUST be set to an all-bits-set value (i.e., the maximum value the subfield could have if it was interpreted as a number).